Maren Mainx

 ¡Hola!
 Hallo!
 Hi!

-I am a fifth-year Ph.D. candidate in the International Relations and National Security Studies Program at the University of Central Florida (UCF) with an interest in civil-police relations, police militarization, and (intergenerational) legacies of stress and trauma.
+I am a fifth-year Ph.D. candidate in the Security Studies Program at the University of Central Florida (UCF) with an interest in civil-police relations, police militarization, and (intergenerational) legacies of stress and trauma in the Americas.
+I am affiliated with the Central American Politics Consortium (CAPC) at Tulane University.

 My research focuses on the effects individuals’ cognitive style and ability have on forming opinions on police.
 I study this topic in the light of militarization of police across the globe, which can be understood as (a) training police to a military standard, (b) assigning police tasks to the military, or (c) both.